Free Empathy Workshops

 My Coworker is a Jerk!
 Using empathy to help you manage workplace conflict

 Sometimes people are just hard to work with and it can get under our skin.
 What’s worse is that it can place us in a terrible mood when working with other people or we carry that frustration into our friendships and with our loved ones.
 Come learn some tools in empathy to help keep you grounded, manage yourself in conflicts and move past conflicts when they are done.
-Fill out the form below to register.
+Fill out the form and we’ll send you a link to the presentation when it’s ready.

 Building Trust: Using empathy to stay connected after sexual assault